 This document provides comprehensive supporting information on technical analyses completed for the Total Maximum Daily Load (TMDL) and Water Quality Management Plan (WQMP) for addressing temperature impairments in the waters of the Willamette Subbasins.
 This document provides explanations of TMDL concepts and analysis and support for conclusions and requirements included in the Willamette Subbasins TMDL and WQMP, which have been adopted by Oregon's Environmental Quality Commission (EQC), by reference, in Oregon Administrative Rules (OAR) 340-42-0090.
+EQC adopted revisions to the Willamette Subbasins TMDL and WQMP rule on [DATE TBA].
+The TMDL and WQMP were revised to add temperature TMDLs for the Willamette River, Multnomah Channel, and tributaries to the Willamette River downstream of the following dams: River Mill Dam, Detroit Dam, Foster Dam, Fern Ridge Dam, Dexter Dam, Fall Creek Dam, Dorena Dam, and Cottage Grove Dam.
+The name of this project area is the Willamette River mainstem and major tributaries.

-This document is organized into sections with titles reflective of the TMDL elements required by Oregon Administrative Rule OAR 340-042-0040(4).
+This document is organized into sections with titles reflective of the TMDL elements required by Oregon Administrative Rule OAR 340-042-0040(4) in the Willamette Subbasins TMDL for temperature.).
 This organization is intended to assist readers in readily accessing the information relied on for TMDL element-specific determinations.